More about: Best Things To Do in Jerusalem

 Majane Yehuda was founded in the early 20th century, when it was established as an open-air market.
 Over the years, it has evolved and adapted to the changes in the city, becoming a central meeting place for the community.
 Over the decades, the market has witnessed political, social and cultural transformations in Jerusalem, becoming a dynamic reflection of Jerusalemite culture.

-Beyond the shopping you can do here, a stroll through Majane Yehuda will transport you into local daily life.
+Beyond the shopping you can do here, a stroll through Majane Yehuda will transport you to local daily life.
 The bars, cafes and restaurants lining the market offer kosher delicacies in an experience that combines tradition and modernity.

 5. Take a bus tour of Jerusalem